 Because of his relationships-his diverse network-Charles had an image of what could be done.
 He was aware of a business team that had some specific technology skills.
 He didn't know anyone in the team directly, but he knew people who could be a bridge into the group.
-Another group, former colleagues, had valuable process expertise-the ability to visualize how things connect.
-"Having the automation is one thing, but out of context the process is going to fall apart.
-I needed both."
+Another group, former colleagues, had relevant process expertise.
+He made calls across the business to find who had needed skills and would benefit from the improved process, or whose interests overlapped.
+"There are lots of people around this company that have similar problems but different perspectives, skills and ways of solving these problems ..."

 "I started calling people and said, Here's my problem; here's where I am trying to go.
-I don't know if the outcome will be there, but I'd like to collaborate."
+I'd like to collaborate, what do you think?
+Is this something you are trying to solve?
+Are you interested in getting experience and contacts in my area? ...
+I don't know if the outcome will be there, I don't know the answer, but there might be a solution if we integrate what we know."

 Charles' vision was compelling and several key outsiders joined the insular group to create a new project team.
 The first meeting was a virtual event, facilitated by Charles to build energy and foster relationships that would allow for idea sharing, risk taking and, hopefully, an innovative solution.
 Avoiding an emailed statement of work or prepackaged directive, he talked about his vision and why everyone on the team was needed to contribute their perspective, talent and expertise.
-He let them know he didn't have the answers himself.
-The WebEx meeting was interactive, with screen sharing and back-and-forth.
-"I wanted people to see, touch, interact and hear... feel the passion and energy and excitement."
+The meeting was interactive and exploratory, with screen sharing and back-and-forth, not a presentation of the need and a list of requests.
+"I wanted people to see, touch, interact and hear... feel the passion and energy and to get everyone excited about what was possible and how it would benefit us all."